tommasoficara/tommasoficara/README.md

-Hello, I’m Tommaso, I am an Environmental Economist passionate about technology and AI.
+Hello, I’m Tommaso.
+I am an Environmental Economist passionate about technology and AI.
 I have experience in Data Mining, Dynamic Non-Linear Optimization Models, Agent-Based-Modelling (ABM).
-Programming languages I am more proficient in (ranked from more to less experience) are:
-Python, R, SQL, Netlogo).
-This repository contains several academic and business projects I have worked on.
+I am experienced in following programming languages (from more to less experienced): Python, R, SQL, Netlogo, AMPL.
+This repository contains some of the academic and business projects I have worked on.